 In Wales, the water quality of rivers is protected through the Review of Consents process agreed upon by the Environment Agency Wales.
 This sets out the volume of sewage effluent that can be discharged into local watercourses by WwTWs, including thresholds for the discharge of phosphate, nitrogen, dissolved oxygen, biological oxygen demand and ammonia.
 WwWTs have a permitted headroom, based on their ability to process additional sewage effluent whilst remaining within the consented volume of discharge and water chemistry thresholds.
-These discharge consents are developed in consideration of the SAC's qualifying feature and therefore remaining within the permitted headroom would mean that there will be no adverse effects on the site integrity of the River Usk SAC.
+While these discharge consents typically consider the requirements of designated SAC features (implying that remaining within the permitted headroom would not lead to adverse effects on site integrity), there is new evidence that the existing WwTWs technology, sewer infrastructure and discharge consents are insufficient to protect SAC water quality.